We encourage a sense of fair play and good spirit

 The sporting program at Ivanhoe encourages active participation, fitness and fun over a comprehensive range of summer and winter sports.
 Students are encouraged to be active and to enjoy a range of sports in a friendly team environment.

 The School is part of the Associated Grammar Schools of Victoria (AGSV) which has nine member schools for boys and the AGSV/APS competition for girls.
 The Associations have very strong traditions and aim to encourage high standards, and foster a sense of fair play and good spirit between teams and schools

 All students take part in the School's sporting program.
 Students train in their chosen sport during the week and participate in the AGSV/APS competition on Saturday mornings.

-A wide variety of sports are offered including Basketball, AFL Football, Soccer, Rugby, Volleyball, Hockey, Tennis, Netball, Cricket, Athletics, Swimming, Kayaking and Snowsports.
+A wide variety of sports are offered including Basketball, AFL Football, Soccer, Rugby, Badminton, Volleyball, Hockey, Tennis, Netball, Cricket, Athletics, Swimming, Kayaking and Snowsports.
 At The Ridgeway Campus Touch Football, Aerobics, Lawn Bowls and Water Polo are also available and Equestrian is also offered at Plenty Campus.

 There are also opportunities for students to participate in sporting tours and competitions as well as entry into community based competitions.

 Development Squads are offered in a number of sports for players who show talent and commitment with elite performers able to participate in the AGSV representative teams.